 My recipes are grain free, refined sugar free and most are dairy free.
-Grain free can be tricky because the texture is normally off.
+Grain-free can be tricky because the texture is normally off.
 I am always trying new things.
 Strawberries have been on my mind lately.
 I love strawberries and summertime.
 Since going grain free I have had to invent recipes for all kinds of things.
 So I thought why not create a Strawberry Pancake.
 Once an idea hits my brain it rolls around for a couple of weeks.
 These pancakes take a little extra time to make as they have roasted strawberries, but they are so worth it.
 I know balsamic sounds odd but the taste it imparts into the strawberry is unbelievably yummy.
 They are super delicious.
-Goes well with Old Fashioned Buttermilk syrup made from a can of coconut milk or Lemon Maple Syrup
+Goes well with Old Fashioned Buttermilk syrup, Old Fashioned Mascarpone Buttermilk Syrup, or Lemon Maple Syrup

 Notes: I can find monk fruit, coconut fruit and cassava flour at our local Raley’s.
 However, I find it is cheaper at Amazon.
 I also purchase my canned coconut milk at Walmart as it is way cheaper for the same brand I can’t remember the exact price but Raley’s was $3. something and Walmart is $1. something.